johngraham1979/Arduino-NTP/README.md

 # Arduino NTP Client using the duinotech ESP13 with ESP8266 WiFi chip.
-## Succinct Arduino project code for conducting NTP communication.
+## Arduino project code for conducting NTP communication and decoding the time.
-### Improved implementation, Hides details, separating concerns.

 **Included in this repo:**
 - Arduino *NTPClient.ino* project file that, when uploaded to the ESP13, connects to internet over WiFi and requests, recieves and prints the current time.